mharen/mharen.github.io/blog/2011/2011-03-truncating-log-of-previously-replicated.md

 ---

-(The following is specific to <strong>SQL Server 2000</strong> and might not apply to more recent versions.)
+(The following is specific to **SQL Server 2000** and might not apply to more recent versions.)

 I occasionally restore production databases to a test system.
 Normally I just flip the recovery model from full and simple and I’m good to go.
 Unfortunately, if the database was being replicated it’s not so easy.

-Even if you restore the database *without* “KEEP REPLICATION”, which would imply all the replication bits would be cleaned up for you, the transaction log will still have a replication marker that prevents it from being truncated.&#160; <strong>This means the log file, even in “simple” mode, will grow unbounded (not good!).</strong>
+Even if you restore the database *without* “KEEP REPLICATION”, which would imply all the replication bits would be cleaned up for you, the transaction log will still have a replication marker that prevents it from being truncated.&#160; **This means the log file, even in “simple” mode, will grow unbounded (not good!).**

 I’m always reminded of this when I try to clean up an ever-growing log with this command:
 <blockquote>   <pre class="csharpcode"><span class="kwrd">BACKUP</span> LOG yourdb <span class="kwrd">WITH</span> TRUNCATE_ONLY</pre>